Want to set up GA4 conversion tracking on your WordPress website but don’t know where to start?

 - Track Marketing Campaign Conversions Using Custom URL

-What’s the Best Way to Track Conversion in WordPress?
+What’s the Best Way to Track Conversions in WordPress?

 The easiest way of tracking how many people convert on your website is by using MonsterInsights.
 It’s the best Google Analytics plugin for WordPress.

-You can add Google Analytics to your site and set up advanced tracking, including multiple different types of conversion tracking, without touching a single line of code or having to use Google Tag Manager.
+With MonsterInsights, you can add Google Analytics to your site and set up advanced tracking, including multiple different types of conversion tracking, without touching a single line of code or having to use Google Tag Manager.

-Plus, the plugin helps uncover insights about how people use your website and which strategies are working.
-And you can view the data inside your WordPress admin area, so you don’t even have to open Google Analytics to see your most important metrics.
+Plus, the plugin helps uncover insights about how people use your website and which marketing strategies are working.
+You can view the data inside your WordPress admin area, so you don’t even have to open Google Analytics to see your most important metrics.

 To start, follow these steps: